rpilev/school-system/README.md

 * Managing teachers, students and lessons
 * Associating teachers with students
+* Associating students with subjects
-* Grading students based on lessons
+* Grading students
 * View statistics
+  * Search for grades
+  * Sort

 Technologies used include: